And they're trying to gum up the works here in the reconciliation bill just so they have to send it back to the House.

 What part of the Constitution do you think gives Congress the authority to mandate individuals to purchase health insurance?

-And Conyers said, under several clauses, the good and welfare clause and a couple of others, all the scholars, the constitutional scholars that I know, and I'm chairman of the judiciary.
+And Conyers said, under several clauses, the Good and Welfare Clause and a couple of others, all the scholars, the constitutional scholars that I know, and I'm chairman of the judiciary.

 Pardon me, folks.

-That's like I used to always in conversation with people when I have an utter illegal opinion.
+That's like I used to always, in conversation with people, when I would utter a legal opinion, and trust me, my dad was a lawyer.

 I know this.

-So here's Conthiers making up a clause.
+So here's Conyers making up a clause.

-They all they all say that there's nothing uncon unconstitutional in the bill, and if it were, I would have tried to correct it if I thought there were.
+And if it were, I would have tried to correct it if I thought there were.

-The only good, the word good only appears once in the Constitution, Article 3, Section 1, which deals with the judicial branch, not the powers of Congress.
+The only good, the word good, only appears once in the Constitution, Article 3, Section 1, which deals with the judicial branch, not the powers of Congress.

 Do you know what Alcy Hastings did?

-Alcy Hastings is a congressman representing part of the district we're in here.
+Alce Hastings is a congressman representing part of the district we're in here.

 He used to be a federal judge.